gbdev/pandocs/src/Specifications.md

     </tr>
   </tbody>
 </table>

+[^dmg_clk]:
+DMG typically runs 50-70 PPM slower than specified.
+[See this page](https://github.com/jkotlinski/gbchrono) for more details.

 [^sgb_clk]:
 SGB1 cartridges derive the GB CPU clock from the SNES' clock, [yielding a clock speed a bit higher](<#SGB System Clock>), which differs slightly between NTSC and PAL systems.